 BIVIGAM is a clear or slightly opalescent, colorless to pale yellow solution.
 Inspect BIVIGAM visually for particulate matter and discoloration prior to administration.
 Do not use if the solution is cloudy or turbid, or contains particulate matter.

-As there are significant differences in the half-life of IgG among patients with primary immunodeficiency, the frequency and amount of immunoglobulin therapy may vary from patient to patient.
+*Frequency/amount of IgG therapy may vary from patient to patient.
 The proper amount can be determined by monitoring clinical response.

 |Indication||Initial Infusion Rate